c-schubert/of-cpad-library/README.md

 # Continuous Phase Area Detection Solver/PostProcess library for OpenFOAM

 This is a very small library for the detection of continuos phase areas (cpas) in multiphase VoF Simulations in OpenFOAM (OF).
-It may be used for Droplet, Bubble or Film Tracking in transient VoF Simulations in OF.
+It may be used for droplet, bubble or film Tracking in transient VoF Simulations in OF.
 It can be used during runtime as addition to an existing two phase VoF solver, or as function in a custom post processing utility.